|Back to Grammar Lesson Plan|

 Create two sets of cards; each set should be on a different colored paper.
 Make at least one card per student in each color.
 Index cards or paper cut to 3 x 5 inches works well.

-This game can be played as a whole class, or you can divide the class into teams.
+This game can be played as a whole class or with the class divided into teams.
 (See team instructions below.)
 One at a time, have each student come up to the front of the class and draw a card from the stack of verb cards.
 Then the student must act out, or "pantomime," the word on the card.

 The other students call out the word the student is acting out.
 The first person to call out the correct verb earns 1 point.